hsiaosiyuan0/JSXX/README.md

 This engine also compiles template contents to a render function which returns vdom to represent the structure of template.

 Vue.js also compiles it's templates but it uses [with](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) in the object code.
-We know `with` can's be used in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).
+We know `with` can't be used in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

-This implementation will analyze the scopes of variables to find out which are referred from outer scopes, local or global.
+This implementation will analyze the scope of variables to find out which are referred from outer scopes, local or global.
 Global variables will prefixed with `__ctx__.` to be a MemberExpression, `__ctx__` is resolved from the first argument of the render function.

 For example, there is a template like below：